Jazz critic Marc Myers was on-point when he wrote that “you either love Sonny Stitt or you’re completely unfamiliar with the saxophonist.”

-Born in Boston, Massachusetts in 1924, Sonny Stitt is one of the few saxophone greats who is known for both his alto and tenor playing.
+Born in Boston, Massachusetts on February 2nd 1924, Sonny Stitt is one of the few greats who recorded extensively on both alto and tenor sax.

-But suggestions that he was a ‘copy’ of the alto saxophonist great are probably not fair; as drummer Kenny Clarke said “even if there had not been a Bird, there would have been a Sonny Stitt.”
+Emerging in the early ’40s era of bebop, he was heavily influenced by Charlie Parker but suggestions that he was a ‘copy’ of the alto saxophone great are not fair; as drummer Kenny Clarke said “even if there had not been a Bird, there would have been a Sonny Stitt.”

-That said, his motivation to switch to tenor was in part to distance himself from those comparisons, and he established a much more distinctive sound on that instrument.
+That said, his motivation to switch to tenor was in part to distance himself from those comparisons.
+It arguably worked, and he established a much more distinctive sound on that instrument.

 Sonny Stitt, Bud Powell, J. J. Johnson

-Whilst compilation albums rarely make it onto essential listening guides (at least at Jazzfuel!) this one is important in documenting the early phase of Sonny Stitt’s playing in the bebop style.
+Whilst compilation albums rarely make it onto essential listening guides (at least at Jazzfuel!) this one is important in documenting the early phase of Sonny Stitt’s playing on tenor.

 Co-lead by pianist Bud Powell and jazz trombone great J. J. Johnson, it is made up of recordings from 1949 & 1950 and features bebop great Max Roach on drums throughout.

-Listen out in particular for his tenor playing on the upbeat jazz tune Taking a Chance on Love.
+Listen out in particular for his playing on the upbeat jazz song Taking a Chance on Love.

 New York Jazz

-This 1956 outing for the Verve label is another highlight from the extensive Sonny Stitt discography.
+This 1956 outing for the record label Verve is another highlight in terms of great Sonny Stitt albums.

-Produced by Norman Granz, it features an A-list rhythm section of pianist Jimmy Jones, bassist Ray Brown and drummer Jo Jones.
+Produced by the legendary Norman Granz, it features an A-list rhythm section of pianist Jimmy Jones, bassist Ray Brown and drummer Jo Jones.

 Sonny Side Up

-Recorded in 1957 and released two years later by Verve, this album brings together Sonny Rollins and Sonny Stitt together, along with trumpeter Dizzy Gillespie.
+Recorded in 1957 and released two years later by Verve, Sonny Side Up brings together Sonny Rollins and Sonny Stitt, along with trumpeter Dizzy Gillespie.

 Listen out for the stop time section for the sax solo on “I Know That You Know.”

-Boss Tenors was recorded in Chicago in 1961 and again follows a popular format of the time, putting two established players together for a head-to-head session.
+Captured in August 1961 the album follows a popular format of the time, putting two established players together for a head-to-head session.

 Subtitled as “Straight Ahead From Chicago” it does exactly what it says on the tin: a demonstration of some high level, hard-swinging jazz.